 5.1 The ball must be disposed of correctly by handball or kick in each zone for a goal scoring opportunity to occur.

-5.2 The kick in after a behind is only permitted to enter the defensive zone.
+5.2 The kick in after a behind is only permitted to enter the middle and defensive third.

 5.3 The minimum distance for a mark to occur is a 5-metre kick.
 If it is under 5 metres, a call of ‘play on’ occurs.